Man busted for meth lab in Arkansas City, endangering children

 ARKANSAS CITY, Kan.
-(KSNW) — The Arkansas City Police Department arrested an Arkansas City man Friday in connection with a homegrown methamphetamine lab endangering children.
+(KSNW) — The Arkansas City Police Department arrested an Arkansas City man Friday in connection to a home meth lab and endangering children.

 Officials say Kevin Michael McKnown, 33, was arrested on suspicion of felony manufacturing of methamphetamine and four counts of aggravated child endangerment.

 He was transported to and booked into the Cowley County Jail in Winfield on a $70,000 bond through Cowley County District Court in Arkansas City.
-McKnown remained in custody at the time of this release.
+McKnown remained in custody.

 Prior to Friday, Arkansas City police say they had been working with various members of the Kansas Bureau of Investigation (KBI) after learning of suspected methamphetamine manufacturing at 1405 South A St.

-After further investigation and cooperation, probable cause was determined, and a search warrant for the residence was applied for and granted on Friday afternoon.
+After further investigation and cooperation, probable cause was determined, and a search warrant for the home was applied for and granted on Friday afternoon.

 Arkansas City police say they executed the search warrant at 1405 South A St., assisted by KBI, the Cowley County Drug Task Force and the Cowley County Sheriff’s Office.